A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Experimental Results and Analysis

-Slashdot (Table~\ref{tab:slashdot_results}): ST-TransformerG2G exhibits the best performance, indicating the benefits of incorporating GCNs for learning spatial dependencies in social networks.
-However, GDG-Mamba shows lower performance, potentially due to overfitting to the limited number of timestamps and the sparsity of the dataset.
+\textbf{Slashdot} (Table~\ref{tab:slashdot_results}): ST-TransformerG2G exhibits the best performance, indicating the benefits of incorporating GCNs for learning spatial dependencies in social networks.
+However, $\mathcal{GDG}$-Mamba shows lower performance, potentially due to overfitting to the limited number of timestamps and the sparsity of the dataset.
 The edge features in Slashdot might also be less informative for the link prediction task, making the added complexity of GINEConv less beneficial.

-The bar plot figure below offers a detailed visualization of each model's best performance in the temporal link prediction task, comparing the capabilities of our prior two models—{\it DynG2G and TransformerG2G}—with three new proposed models: {\it ST-TransformerG2G, DG-Mamba, and GDG-Mamba}.
+The bar plot figure below offers a detailed visualization of each model's best performance in the temporal link prediction task, comparing the capabilities of our prior two models—{\it DynG2G and TransformerG2G}—with three new proposed models: {\it ST-TransformerG2G, $\mathcal{DG}$-Mamba, and $\mathcal{GDG}$-Mamba}.
 This comparison highlights the respective strengths of each model in handling dynamic graph data.
-For a comprehensive view of the results, including error bars that illustrate variability based on 5 random initializations, see Figure \ref{fig:map_mrr_figs}.
+For a comprehensive view of the results, including error bars that illustrate variability based on five random initializations, see Figure \ref{fig:map_mrr_figs}.

-Note that the DG-Mamba and GDG-Mamba models demonstrated superior and more stable (i.e., smaller standard deviations) performance in link prediction across most benchmarks, except for the Slashdot dataset, when compared to the ST-TransformerG2G and TransformerG2G models.
-The underperformance of GDG-Mamba with GINEConv on the Slashdot dataset could be due to a combination of factors related to the dataset's unique characteristics and the model's complexity.
-The limited number of timestamps in Slashdot (only 12) might make GDG-Mamba, which incorporates the additional complexity of GINEConv for integrating edge features, prone to overfitting.
-Moreover, the sparsity and specific temporal dynamics of interactions within the Slashdot dataset could challenge GDG-Mamba's ability to effectively capture the relevant information necessary for accurate link prediction.
+Note that the $\mathcal{DG}$-Mamba and $\mathcal{GDG}$-Mamba models demonstrated superior and more stable (i.e., smaller standard deviations) performance in link prediction across most benchmarks, except for the Slashdot dataset, when compared to the ST-TransformerG2G and TransformerG2G models.
+The underperformance of $\mathcal{GDG}$-Mamba with GINEConv on the Slashdot dataset could be due to a combination of factors related to the dataset's unique characteristics and the model's complexity.
+The limited number of timestamps in Slashdot (only 12) might make $\mathcal{GDG}$-Mamba, which incorporates the additional complexity of GINEConv for integrating edge features, prone to overfitting.
+Moreover, the sparsity and specific temporal dynamics of interactions within the Slashdot dataset could challenge $\mathcal{GDG}$-Mamba's ability to effectively capture the relevant information necessary for accurate link prediction.
 Moreover, the optimal lookback value that achieves the best performance varies for each benchmark, reflecting the model's ability to capture the inherent temporal dynamics specific to each dataset.